corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /note >}}
 {{< note >}}
-The only exception to this rule is `FinalityFlow` which is annotated with `@InitiatingFlow` but is an inlined flow.
-This flow was previously initiating and the annotation exists to maintain backwards compatibility with old code.
+The only exception to this rule is `FinalityFlow` which is annotated with `@InitiatingFlow` but is an inlined flow. `FinalityFlow` was previously initiating, and the annotation exists to maintain backwards compatibility.

 {{< /note >}}

 #### Core initiating subflows

-Corda-provided initiating subflows are a little different to standard ones as they are versioned together with the platform, and their initiated counter-flows are registered explicitly, so there is no need for the `InitiatedBy` annotation.
+Corda-provided initiating subflows are a little different to standard ones.
+They are versioned together with the platform, and their initiated counter-flows are registered explicitly.
+This eliminates the need for the `InitiatedBy` annotation.

 ### Library flows

 Corda installs four initiating subflow pairs on each node by default:

-* `NotaryChangeFlow`/`NotaryChangeHandler`, which should be used to change a state’s notary
+* `NotaryChangeFlow`/`NotaryChangeHandler`, used to change a state’s notary.
-* `ContractUpgradeFlow.Initiate`/`ContractUpgradeHandler`, which should be used to change a state’s contract
+* `ContractUpgradeFlow.Initiate`/`ContractUpgradeHandler`, used to change a state’s contract.
-* `SwapIdentitiesFlow`/`SwapIdentitiesHandler`, which is used to exchange confidential identities with a counterparty
+* `SwapIdentitiesFlow`/`SwapIdentitiesHandler`, used to exchange confidential identities with a counterparty.

 {{< warning >}}
-`SwapIdentitiesFlow`/`SwapIdentitiesHandler` are only installed if the `confidential-identities` module is included.
-The `confidential-identities` module  is still not stabilised, so the `SwapIdentitiesFlow`/`SwapIdentitiesHandler` API may change in future releases.
+`SwapIdentitiesFlow` and `SwapIdentitiesHandler` are only installed if you include the `confidential-identities` module.
+The `confidential-identities` module is not yet stabilized, so the
+`SwapIdentitiesFlow`/`SwapIdentitiesHandler` API may change in future releases.
 See [API stability guarantees](api-stability-guarantees.md).

 {{< /warning >}}

-Corda also provides a number of built-in inlined subflows that should be used for handling common tasks.
+Corda provides a number of built-in inlined subflows that you can use to handle common tasks.
 The most important are:

-* `FinalityFlow` which is used to notarise, record locally and then broadcast a signed transaction to its participants and any extra parties.
+* `FinalityFlow`, used to notarize, locally record, and broadcast a signed transaction to its participants and any extra parties.
-* `ReceiveFinalityFlow` to receive these notarised transactions from the `FinalityFlow` sender and record locally.
+* `ReceiveFinalityFlow`, used to receive these notarized transactions from the `FinalityFlow` sender and record them locally.
-* `CollectSignaturesFlow` , which should be used to collect a transaction’s required signatures
+* `CollectSignaturesFlow`, used to collect a transaction’s required signatures.
-* `SendTransactionFlow` , which should be used to send a signed transaction if it needed to be resolved on the other side.
+* `SendTransactionFlow` , used to send a signed transaction if it needs to be resolved on the other side.
-* `ReceiveTransactionFlow`, which should be used receive a signed transaction
+* `ReceiveTransactionFlow`, used receive a signed transaction.

-Let’s look at some of these flows in more detail.

 ### FinalityFlow

-`FinalityFlow` allows us to notarise the transaction and get it recorded in the vault of the participants of all the transaction’s states:
+`FinalityFlow` lets us notarize the transaction and recorded it in the vault of the participants of all the transaction’s states:

 {{< tabs name="tabs-13" >}}